Aaron Betsky

-Aaron Betsky, born 1958 in Missoula, Montana, is an American critic on art, architecture and design.
+Aaron Betsky (born 1958 in Missoula, Montana) is an American critic of art, architecture, and design.
 He was the director of Virginia Tech's School of Architecture + Design until early 2022.

 Trained as an architect and in the humanities at Yale University, he is the author of over a dozen books, including Architecture Matters, Making It Modern, Landscrapers: Building With the Land, Scanning: The Aberrant Architectures of Diller + Scofidio, Queer Space, Revelatory Landscapes, and Architecture Must Burn.
-Internationally known as a lecturer, curator, reviewer and commentator, he writes the blog "Beyond Buildings" for Architect Magazine.
+Internationally known as a lecturer, curator, reviewer, and commentator, he writes the blog "Beyond Buildings" for Architect Magazine.
 Director of the 11th Venice Architecture Biennale, he has also been president and Dean of the School of Architecture at Taliesin (originally the Frank Lloyd Wright School of Architecture), director of the Netherlands Architecture Institute (2001-2006) the Cincinnati Art Museum (2006-2014), and was founding Curator of Architecture, Design and Digital Projects at the San Francisco Museum of Modern Art (1995-2001).
 As an unlicensed architect, he worked for Frank O. Gehry & Associates and Hodgetts + Fung.
 In 2003, he co-curated "Scanning: The Aberrant Architectures of Diller + Scofidio" at the Whitney Museum of American Art.

 Early life

 Betsky was born in Missoula, Montana, but moved with his family as a child to the Netherlands, returning to the USA for college at Yale University.
-He graduated from Yale in 1979 with a B.A. in History, the Arts and Letters (1979) and received his Masters of Architecture from Yale University School of Architecture in 1983.
+He graduated from Yale in 1979 with a B.A. in History, the Arts and Letters (1979) and received his Master of Architecture from Yale University School of Architecture in 1983.